sjw10/INDE-577/Decision Tree/README.md

 ... and so on until you reach the conclusion that it is a cat.

 In fact, this is similar to the game 20 questions where you try to guess an object in under a series of 20 questions.
 As we can see, the questions get narrower and narrower with each subsequent question.
+The same idea works for decision trees in machine learning.
+The machine splits the data into two categories and keeps splitting until all the data is split into its correct classification.

+### Implementation
+The implementation for decision trees is fairly intuitive.
+First, you have to understand how the structure of decision trees work.
+There are two kinds of elements in a decision tree: nodes and branches.
+You start at the very top with the root node: all your training data.
+Next, the machine splits the node into two branches and two new nodes.
+These nodes also fall into two categories: decision nodes and leaf nodes.
+Decision nodes can be split further into the correct category while leaf nodes are fully classified.
+Each branch-off is one depth.
+The computer then continues to sort the nodes until it classifies all the data or until a max-depth is satisfied.

+### Potential issues
+Decision trees are an extremely easy way to classify data and classify data relatively accurately.
+However, the problem with decision trees is that because they can continuously sort data until a decision is made, they are notorious for overfitting data.
+Decision trees tend to place too much emphasis on outliers.